About Nana Ling

 Remembering Nana Ling

-Nana Ling died on 28 August 1967, aged 79 years.
+Nana Ling died on 28 August 1967, in her 80th year.
 She’d kept that handwritten recipe book, in which she faithfully recorded her recipes, for decades.
 My grandmother then kept it for another four and half decades before it landed in my kitchen.

 I’m so glad the notebook found its way to me.